ftoralesacosta/eJet_sPHENIX_NTupilizer/README.md

 # To Do:
 Hard coded binning is of course a pain.
 Adding TEnv support or some external configuration file would be great.

-Large MC prodcution.
+*_Large MC prodcution_*.
 The last iteration using this code had a hard cut on lower Jet pT, and utilized MC based on a much older version of Fun4All.
 An new large scale production implementing PhaseSpace:bias2SelectionPow in the pythia configuration file is highly recomended.
 The current pythia configuration file https://github.com/ftoralesacosta/macros/blob/master/macros/g4simulations/phpythia8.cfg has this implemented.
 The power and reference pT hat could use some tweaking.